dduchen/BIgFOOT/README.md

 # Igfoot
 ### Scalably infer immune-specific allelic variation for genetic association testing

-bigfoot is heavily influenced/relies on certain methods developed for <a href="https://bitbucket.org/jbaaijens/vg-flow/src/master/">VG-Flow</a>.
+igfoot is heavily influenced/relies on certain methods developed for <a href="https://bitbucket.org/jbaaijens/vg-flow/src/master/">VG-Flow</a>.

 A computational method to perform immunoglobulin allele-level genotyping and identification of sample specific variation via flow variation graphs.